 People with dysfunctional orexin systems develop a condition called narcolepsy, which leaves suffers feeling excessive tiredness throughout the day, and may even doze off unexpectedly.

-Modafinil is the main drug used by doctors for treating this condition due to its ability to increase the activity of orexin.
+Modafinil is the primary drug used by doctors for treating this condition due to its ability to increase the activity of orexin.

 In healthy people, it increases orexin even if the body is naturally limiting the release of the compound (causing sleepiness).
 We can effectively kickstart our brains to get into an awakened state even if we would normally feel very tired and ready to fall asleep.

 Histamine has many functions in the body.
 One of the most important, and certainly the most well-known, is during an allergic reaction.
-It causes local selling, runny nose, and itchiness.
+It causes local swelling, runny nose, and itchiness.

-In the brain, histamine has a completely different role, however.
+In the brain, histamine has an entirely different role, however.

 Histamine has a stimulating effect on the brain.